researchwork888/Multi-view-3D-multi-object-tracking-dataset/README.md

 Description:

-1) CMCX -> Folders containing the respective datasets, i.e.,
+1) CMCX -> Folders containing the links to download datasets, i.e.,
 - CMC1 has a maximum of 3 people and virtually no occlusion.
 - CMC2 has a maximum of 10 people with some occlusion.
 - CMC3 has a maximum of 15 people with significant occlusion.